 Technology marketing, innovation, e-commerce, business-to-business, and marketing research

-Broadly, Obal’s research focuses on technology marketing, innovation, e-commerce, and business-to-business.
-Specifically related to innovation, his research interests include the diffusion of disruptive innovations, the role of interorganizational relationships in technology adoption and development, and the impact of process changes on new product development (NPD).
-His research has been published in various business journals, including Industrial Marketing Management, the Journal of Business Research, and the Journal of Service Management, and has been presented at various conferences.
+Broadly, Michael Obal's research focuses on innovation, business-to-business, marketing strategy, and digital marketing.
+Specifically, his research interests include the diffusion of disruptive innovations, the role of interorganizational relationships on technology adoption, the impact of process changes on new product development (NPD), trust development in online marketplaces, and the usage of online interpersonal ties in purchasing decisions.
+His research has been presented at various conferences and published in various business journals, including the Journal of Product Innovation Management, Industrial Marketing Management, the Journal of Business Research, and the Journal of Service Management.

 Temple University, Fox School of Business, PhD, Marketing, 2014